Goldinteractive/Sackmesser/README.md

 Make sure you have Docker installed.

+## Setup the Project

+To setup the project you need to change the RECIPE in `build` to your corresponding project:

+* default: Default project (Mostly static html or js app)
+* craft: A project setup with Craft CMS
+* laravel: A project for laravel

+The recipe defined how a project is built and packaged for the deployment.

 ## Maintain the Project

 To build the project we need to use several command line tools and bash scripts.
 You can have a full list of all the available tasks by typing: